 Divorce may be granted not only by the court but also by decree from a court clerk (letrado de la Administración de Justicia) or by notarial instrument to spouses filing for divorce by mutual consent, provided that there are no non-emancipated children or children adjudicated incompetent (Ley 15/2015, de Jurisdicción Voluntaria, which amended artículo 87 Código Civil).

 Divorce will be granted by the court at the petition of one spouse, after at least three months have passed since the marriage took place, unless the spouse or their children are at risk.

-Unlike the current requirements in England and Wales, and Scotland, having to allege grounds for divorce is not required when filing for divorce in Spain, and spouses can file a petition as early as three months after getting married.
+Unlike the current requirements in Scotland, having to allege grounds for divorce is not required when filing for divorce in Spain, and spouses can file a petition as early as three months after getting married.

 The information included in this article is correct at the time of publication/last update.
 This article is for informational purposes only, does not constitute legal advice and should not be relied upon as such.
 Any reliance you place on such information is strictly at your own risk.
 ICR Translations will not be liable for any loss or damage arising from loss of data or profits as a result of, or in connection with, the use of this website.

 Irene Corchado Resmella, a Spanish translator based in Edinburgh.
 English-Spanish sworn translator appointed by the Spanish Ministry of Foreign Affairs, Chartered Linguist and member of the CIOL.
 As a legal translator, I focus on Private Client law, specialising in Wills and Succession across three jurisdictions (England & Wales, Spain, and Scotland).
 Affiliate member of STEP.
 ICR Translations is registered with the ICO and has professional indemnity insurance.